n8n-io/n8n-docs/docs/integrations/builtin/credentials/woocommerce.md

 ## Resolve "Consumer key is missing" error

+When you try to connect your credentials, you may receive an error like this: `Consumer key is missing`.

-This error occurs when the server can't parse the Authorization header details when authenticating over SSL.
+This occurs when the server can't parse the Authorization header details when authenticating over SSL.

-To resolve this error, turn on the **Include Credentials in Query** toggle to pass the consumer key/secret as query string parameters instead.
+To resolve it, turn on the **Include Credentials in Query** toggle to pass the consumer key/secret as query string parameters instead and retry the credential.